Richard Kidder Meade (colonel)

 Richard Kidder Meade (July 14, 1746 – February 9, 1805) was an American army officer from Nansemond County, Virginia.
 He served as an aide-de-camp to General George Washington during the American Revolutionary War.

 Early life

-He was a son of David Meade (1700-1787), who married Susannah Everard, a daughter of Sir Richard Everard, 4th Baronet, the last Governor of North Carolina under proprietary rule.
+He was a son of David Meade (1700-1787), who married Susannah Everard, a daughter of Susannah Kidder Everard, Lady Everard and Sir Richard Everard, 4th Baronet, the last Governor of North Carolina under proprietary rule.
 His great-great-grandfather was Richard Kidder, a noted theologian who was the Bishop of Bath and Wells.

 Meade and two of his brothers were educated at Harrow, one of the oldest and most respected schools in England.

 Career

 In October 1775, Meade was commissioned captain of the 2nd Virginia Regiment.
 He led a company at the Battle of Great Bridge near Chesapeake, Virginia, arguably the first Revolutionary War battle in the state of Virginia.
 In March 1777, General Washington appointed him one of his aides-de-camps, with the rank of lieutenant colonel.
 Meade was frequently used to deliver important dispatches and orders.
 Alexander Hamilton did the "head work" for Washington while he did the riding.
 He was with Washington during all of the major battles between 1777 and 1780, and supervised the execution of Major John Andre.
 In November 1780, he left Washington's staff to get married for the second time.
 While in Virginia he aided General von Steuben in repelling an attack of British forces under Benedict Arnold.